-Paul lives in Lisburn, Co.
-Antrim, with his wife and two children.
+Paul lives in Lisburn with his wife, Gar-Ling, and their two children.
 He is Head of Ministry Operations for Living Leadership

-Michael lives in Belfast with his wife, Lauren.
-He serves as the Associate Pastor at Strandtown Baptist Church.
+Michael lives in Belfast with his wife, Lauren, and their son, Ezra.
+He serves as Associate Pastor in Strandtown Baptist Church.

 Rachel lives outside Belfast with her husband John.
 She is a part-time student in theology.

-Paul's original professional background is as a medic.
-He started his working life in hospitals and a hospice before leaving medicine to work with churches in NI as a youth worker and pastor-teacher within his own culture and across cultures.
-More recently he was a lecturer in practical theology and missiology and he continues to be involved in academic work in these areas.
-His work with Living Leadership involves training and supporting Christian leaders across the UK and beyond.
+Paul started his working life as a doctor in hospitals in Northern Ireland and in the Northern Ireland Hospice before leaving medicine to work with churches as a youth worker and pastor-teacher within his own culture and across cultures.
+More recently he was a lecturer in practical theology and missiology and he continues academic work in these areas.
+Living Leadership trains and supports Christian leaders across the UK and beyond.

 For more about Paul visit his personal website: www.paulcoulter.net.

-Michael previously worked as a Broadcast Journalist at the British Broadcast Corporation and as a Media Manager at Procter and Gamble in London.
+Michael previously worked as a Broadcast Journalist at the BBC in Belfast and as a Media Manager at Procter and Gamble in London.